Kadeko/VRCBreeze/README.md

 5) Adjust Wind Strength.
 I recommend enabling Gizmos to see how much it will bend.
 Weight is also affecting it.

-6) Once you have setup all your bones, click "Apply VRCBreeze to Avatar". \n Generated animations can be found at Assets/VRCBreeze/Animations/Generated/ folder.
+6) Once you have setup all your bones, click "Apply VRCBreeze to Avatar".
+Generated animations can be found at Assets/VRCBreeze/Animations/Generated/ folder.

 7) Click "Finish" or delete "VRC Hair Breeze Creator" component before uploading the Avatar.